RobinBailey84/classnotes/week_11/day_4/algorithms/algorithms.md

 ### Learning Objectives

 - Know what an algorithm is
+- Understand Binary search and Linear Search
 - Understand how we can measure the effectiveness of an algorithm
-- Understand Binary search and Linear Search

 ## Intro

 Do you know what an algorithm is?
 You might think that you don't.
 You might imagine that it's something complicated or difficult.
-You might have heard phrases like "quick sort" or "binary search" and just tuned out.
+You might have heard phrases like "bubble sort" or "binary search" and just tuned out.

 But really it's super simple: an algorithm is a strategy for solving a problem.